ZoltanTheDM/XML-foundry-import/README.md

 * A stop in progress import button
 * performance increase by using paralellism
 * Get data about Source
-* Use Descriptions of monsters in monster data if availible
 * Cantrip scaling seems incomplete and hard to read depending on the source
 * Verify class spells are correct
 * Make the code more readable